batchku/sensel-contacts/README.md

 Here are some hints about installing the prerequirements:

-First:
+Dependecies:
 - Cython: use `pip3 install cython`
-- liblo: [download the latest version](http://liblo.sourceforge.net/) and follow the instructions in `INSTALL`; i.e. unzip the download, `cd` into the folder with terminal and then run `./confgireu`, then `make`, then `make install`
+- liblo: [download the latest version](http://liblo.sourceforge.net/) and follow the instructions in `INSTALL`; i.e. unzip the download, `cd` into the folder with terminal and then run `./confgire`, then `make`, then `make install`

-Then:
+pyloblo:
-- npyliblo: [download the latest version](http://das.nasophon.de/pyliblo/) and follow the instructions; i.e. unzip the download, `cd` into the folder with terminal, run `./setup.py build` and then `./setup.py install`
+- pyliblo: [download the latest version](http://das.nasophon.de/pyliblo/) and follow the instructions; i.e. unzip the download, `cd` into the folder with terminal, run `./setup.py build` and then `./setup.py install`

 ## Usage
 - Clone this repo